Looking to take your yoga practice on the road?

 Alright lets move on to the individual reviews…

 Manduka makes great yoga mats and the eKO SuperLite is no exception.
-Weighs 2lbs, only 1/16” (about 1.5mm) thick and 68” long making it a great travel companion.
+Weighs 2lbs, only 1/16” (about 1.5mm) thick which is a very thin yoga mat.
+It’s very thin and only 68” long which makes it a great travel companion.
 The “orange peel” surface is extremely sticky even when it gets a little wet.
 Made from non-Amazon eco-friendly biodegradable tree rubber which won’t flake or fade.
 Closed cell design will not absorb bacteria This mat can be easily folded or rolled to fit into your bag.
 Many colors to choose from.

 - Too sticky?
 Transitioning from Crescent Lunge to Warrior 2 can cause the mat to bunch up